 Cast Iron Korean Double-Fried Chicken Wings… ‘cause why wouldn't you want to fry your chicken twice?
 This recipe was inspired by the one we found on Cook's Illustrated.
 Make it for yourself and indulge in the ultimate crispy chicken wings.

-Please note: this is a pretty dangerous recipe to cook while camping so please take extreme caution when trying to replicate.
-We won't be upset if you do this in the safety of your home.
+Please note: this is a dangerous recipe to cook while camping so please use extreme caution when replicating.
+Alternatively, recreate it from the safety of your home kitchen.

 - 1 tablespoon toasted sesame oil

 - 3 pounds of chicken wings, cut at joints, wingtips discarded

 1. Combine sesame oil, garlic, and ginger in large bowl and microwave until the mixture is bubbly and garlic and ginger are fragrant, but not browned - about 40 to 60 seconds.
 Whisk in ¼ cup water, sugar, gochujang, and soy sauce until smooth; set aside.

 2. Heat vegetable oil in your Snow Peak Dutch Oven over medium-high heat to 350 degrees.
 While oil heats, whisk flour, cornstarch, and remaining 1½ cups of water in a second large bowl until smooth.
 Set a wire rack in a rimmed baking sheet and set aside.